-The most common advantage, or the most well known advantage, is their decentralized nature.
+The most common advantage, or the most well-known advantage, is their decentralized nature.
 That means that there is no central authority or bank that can have control over them.
 There are also no boundaries or borders that can affect them.

 Think about it like this – online payments are transactions made between two parties.
 The thing is, when we’re talking about the current online payment systems, there are not just two parties involved.

 When you use your card to pay online you start a whole process that eventually ends with the end recipient receiving your money.
-Basically you authorize the merchant to get a certain sum from your bank account.
+Basically, you authorize the merchant to get a certain sum from your bank account.

 But several parties are involved in this transaction.
-First there is the merchant, then their IT provider, possibly another third party processor, the card network itself and also your bank who issues the card.
+First there is the merchant, then their IT provider, possibly another third-party processor, the card network itself and also your bank who issues the card.
 All the players here have access to your account over the course of the transaction.
 And fraud can happen, especially in international transactions where the list of parties involved grows bigger.
 Don’t get me wrong, online card payments may have their drawbacks, but present a safe way to go.
-The only things is, cryptocurrencies present an even safer way to pay.
+The only thing is, cryptocurrencies present an even safer way to pay.

 Let’s take Bitcoin as an example.
 Doing a Bitcoin transaction is a very similar transaction to exchanging cash with someone.
-Basically just sending someone a sum of money.
+Basically, just sending someone a sum of money.